Skip to content

 3.3

 Applicant's income for the last 12 months must be proven by submitting an Income tax report from Icelandic Revenue and Customs.
-In the case of self-employed individuals, solely the income stated in the Income Tax Report from Iceland Revenue and Customs will be taken into consideration.
+For self-employed individuals, the income stated in the Income Tax Report from the Iceland Revenue and Customs will solely be considered.

 3.4